- Getting Around

 Advanced Search takes into account product visibility options.
 So, products are searchable only if they have either Search or Catalog, Search visibility values enabled.

 For Magento Commerce stores, it additionally complies with the catalog permissions declared for particular customer groups.

 The first step you need to take right after the Advanced Search installation is to enable and configure Elastic search.
 The configuration section is located at: Stores > Configuration > Catalog > Catalog > Catalog Search.
-Choose the Advanced Search option in the Search Engine drop-down.
-Next, you need to select the Elasticsearch option in the Advanced Search engine drop-down.
+Choose the Advanced Search option in the Search Engine box.
+Next, you need to select the Elasticsearch option in the Advanced Search engine box.

 Now, you need to configure the Elasticsearch engine using the next setting options:

 - Elasticsearch Server Hostname - specify the full hostname or IP address of the Elasticsearch server;

 - Elasticsearch Server Port - Elasticsearch server proxy port, usually 443 for a secure proxy;

 - Elasticsearch Index Prefix - prefixes are used in the cases you have single Elasticsearch for more than one Magento instance (for example, staging and development environments) in order to distinguish them from each other;